calebkm/permanent_record/README.md

 ```

 Personally I like using Ruby where possible, which is why I prefer saving data in constants.
 But not everyone feels the same way as me ... just make sure the data is a well formed array of hashes and `PermanentRecord` will be happy.

+## CRUD-ing ##

+Note that PermanentRecord is a READ ONLY system - meaning you're only getting the R part of [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
+If you need to create/update/delete your data, you'll need to do it the old fashioned way by manually changing the `chapters.rb` file (or wherever you've saved your data), saving and re-deploying your application. `PermanentRecord` is for *permanent* data.
+IE, It shouldn't be changing very often, and there shouldn't be very much of it.
+If you find yourself wanting to CRUD often, you should probably just set up a database.

 ## Compatibility ##